-What are the most popular colors to paint furniture?
+What are the most popular painted furniture colors?
 Here are some fun suggestions to makeover a thrift store find in an afternoon.

 I love to paint.